 I explored the notion of conceptual scaffolding via Vannevar Bush: “As We May Think: A Note on Vannevar Bush’s Scaffolding Claim.”

-I am now working on a few different topics: generativity, aboutness, and metadata.
-I am also developing a book called Ways of Seeing after Dark.
+I’m now researching a few different topics: generativity, aboutness, and metadata.
+I’m also working on a book called Ways of Seeing after Dark.

 I teach at UC Santa Cruz in a department called History of Art and Visual Culture, or HAVC.
 Here’s a list of courses I have taught.